094459/newsletter-oss-projects/README.md

 **amazon-chime-sdk-voice-voice-translator**

 [amazon-chime-sdk-voice-voice-translator](https://aws-oss.beachgeek.co.uk/3k4) this project leverages the Amazon Chime SDK to create a voice to voice live translator.
 It facilitates real time translation in voice calls enabling seamless communication between participants speaking different languages.
 The system integrates various AWS services, including Amazon Chime SDK, Amazon Kinesis Video Streams (KVS), Amazon Transcribe, Amazon Translate, Amazon Polly, etc. to achieve efficient and accurate translation. (#184)

+**automated-meeting-scribe-and-summarizer**

+[automated-meeting-scribe-and-summarizer](https://aws-oss.beachgeek.co.uk/3nz) Using this application's website, you can invite an AI-assisted scribe bot to your upcoming Amazon Chime meeting(s) to get a follow-up email with the attendee list, chat history, attachments, and transcript, as well as a summary and action items.
+You don't even need to be present in a meeting for your invited scribe bot to join.
+Each scribe bot is linked to your email for identification.
+The scribe bot also redacts sensitive personally identifiable information (PII) by default, with the option to redact additional PII. (#189)

 **aws-cdk-python-for-amazon-mwaa**